Skip to content

 • storage_location: The storage location associated with the table.
 It is a mandatory field for EXTERNAL tables.

-• properties: [Optional] The properties of the entity in JSON format (e.g., '{"key1": "value1", "key2": "value2"}').
+• properties: [Optional] The properties of the table in JSON format (e.g., '{"key1": "value1", "key2": "value2"}').
 Make sure to either escape the double quotes(\") inside the properties string or just use single quotes('') around the same.

 Example: